Tobacco Free Policy at USF

 In your classes you will find that students have different strengths and weaknesses.
 Some students speak very well, but may have difficulty reading and writing.
 Other students know a lot of grammar, but may have difficulty listening and speaking.
 Your general knowledge of English, however, is similar and by working together you will help each other gain a more balanced set of English skills.

 In Academic English, we make an effort to give repeating students different teachers.
 We try to place repeating students with teachers that they did not have in the previous semester.

 Books and Supplies

-General English (GE) program students: You must have all required books for your classes by the end of the first week of classes.
+General English (GE) and Academic English (AE) program students: You must have all required books for your classes by the end of the first week of classes.

 You will not be allowed to attend class without your books.
 Your teacher may ask you to leave class if you do not have your book with you.
 You also must come to class ready to work.
 This means that you have to bring your supplies (your textbook, writing paper, pens and pencils, homework, etc.) to class.